sharif-apu/twostageHDR_NTIRE21/README.md

 # Two-satge LDR to HDR Image Reconstruction
-This is the official implementation of paper title "A Two-stage Deep Network for High Dynamic Range Image Reconstruction" from CVPRW21.
-To download full paper **[[Click Here](https://competitions.codalab.org/competitions/28161#participate)]**.
+This is the official implementation of paper title "A Two-stage Deep Network for High Dynamic Range Image Reconstruction".
+The paper has been accepted and expected to be published in the proceedings of CVPRW21.
+To download full paper **[[Click Here](https://arxiv.org/abs/2104.09386)]**.

 **Please consider to cite this paper as follows:**